 Where to Stay

 There aren’t many accomodation options in the Glass House Mountains.
 The best places to stay would be in one of the nearby cities or you can go camping.
 The closest area with good accomodation options is the Sunshine Coast as it’s only a short 30 minute drive away.
-You can also stay in Brisbane which is the capital city of Queensland, although it’s a little further away.

 For those that love the outdoors, camping is also a great and cheap way to stay in the Glass House Mountains.
 We stayed at Cruice Park which was free and also located nearby to the mountains.
 If you decide to camp, we recommend using the app CamperMate or WikiCamps to find campsites.